LSanten/LSanten.github.io/_mms-md/ROOTS-OF-RENEWABLES.md

 # Visualizing the roots of renewables
 The word *radical* inherits its meaning from latin, meaning *rooted*.
 Radicalness means to go back to the roots of the injustice (see more on [radicalness](RADICALNESS.md)).
 I am on a journey to find engineers who are vulnerable enough to surface the roots of our supply chains.
 If you know any, please let me know!

-%% The tip of root is %%
+%% The tip of root is the most intelligent part. %%

 ![](media/roots-of-renewables.png)